kynomatix/Gemlaunch_fun/replit.md

 ### PRO Token Airdrop System
 A comprehensive airdrop management system with a 5% per day vesting schedule (20-day full unlock).
 Supports various distribution types: Random Raffle, Top Contributors, Active Chatters, Token Holders, and Early Supporters.

-### Anti-Bot System (GEM System) - AUDIT-APPROVED v4
+### Anti-Bot System (GEM System)
-Optional premium feature for PRO tokens.
-Time-based KAS fee decay (95% → 1% over 60 seconds) prevents bot sniping while rewarding patient community members. **Audit Status: ✅ ALL CRITICAL ISSUES FIXED** - Corrected fee calculation order (anti-bot first, then platform/creator from remainder), proper treasury validation, view functions for UX.
-All anti-bot fees sent immediately to Airdrop Treasury, funding community rewards.
+An optional premium feature for PRO tokens that uses time-based KAS fee decay (95% → 1% over 60 seconds) to prevent bot sniping.
+All anti-bot fees are sent immediately to the Airdrop Treasury.

 ### Token-Specific Community Points System
 Each PRO token has its own community points system to reward engagement, tracking points, messages, trades, polls, and holdings, configurable by token creators.

 ### Multi-Wallet Linking System
-Users can link multiple wallets via secure challenge-response authentication with cryptographic signature verification, preventing various forms of attack.
+Users can link multiple wallets via secure challenge-response authentication with cryptographic signature verification.
 A transfer request system allows merging accounts if a wallet is already primary for another user.

 ### Wallet Connection System
 A modal-based system supports Kastle, KasWare, and MetaMask, using challenge-response authentication and a `WalletManager` for provider abstraction.

 ### Enhanced Marketplace Search
 The marketplace features a comprehensive search system across token name, symbol, contract address, and creator information, with real-time, case-insensitive matching across all filter categories.

+## Smart Contract Architecture
+The core contracts include `BondingCurvePool.sol`, `TokenFactory.sol`, and `GraduationController.sol`.
+These manage token creation, bonding curve mechanics, creator fee claims, anti-bot measures (wallet cap), and a two-step graduation process for transitioning tokens to the Kaspa Finance DEX.
+The system incorporates an off-chain backend service for auto-slippage calculation to optimize trades.

 ## Design Patterns
 Adheres to an MVC pattern, separating templates (views), Flask routes (controllers), and models, with efficient static asset organization and component-based CSS.